JohnnyUrosevic/TrainingMode-CommunityEdition/DEVELOPMENT.md

 3. `ASM/`: This huge directory contains gecko codes for various things like UCF, old events, OSDs, etc.
 Every file has a injection address at the start.
 When the game boots up, it will overwrite the instruction at that address and replace it with a branch to the asm contained in the file.
-The `.asm` files will be injected and run, while the `.s` files contain include macros and will not be assembled by gecko.
+The `.asm` files will be injected and run, while the `.s` files contain include macros and will not be assembled by hgecko.
+4. `dats/`: The dat file format is used by SSBM for storing data, such as models and animations.
+This directory contains HUD models and animations for events.
+You will need to use [HSDRawViewer](https://github.com/Ploaj/HSDLib) to view these.

 ## Melee Stuff